Authorities responding to reported shooting involving child on S. 18th Street

 The incident was reported around 8:15 p.m. on S. 18th and Spain Street.

-A child was taken from the scene, sources say.
+A child was taken to the hospital, sources say.
 Officials tell WBRZ an adult was reportedly injured.
-There's no word yet on the extent of injuries.
+There's no word yet on the extent of their injuries.

 We've reached out to officials for more information.